MarcelloCarboni/alpaca-api/README.md

 # alpaca-api

 ## What is it
-This is a simple API that prompts a LLaMA ([Meta's LLaMa 7B](https://huggingface.co/decapoda-research/llama-7b-hf)) and gives back the response.
+This is a simple API that prompts [Stanford's Alpaca7B](https://github.com/tatsu-lab/stanford_alpaca), a fine-tuned version of [Meta's LLaMa 7B](https://huggingface.co/decapoda-research/llama-7b-hf), and gives back the response.
 It's designed to run on Colab.

 ## How to use it